THE PERFECT IP SURVEILLANCE SOLUTION

 Q: How does the camera receive power?

 A: Through the use of POE.
-Our NVR's have POE built directly into the unit, otherwise you'll need to use a switch.
-This is possible because it sends the video and power directly through the same cable
+Most NVRs have POE built directly into the unit; otherwise, you'll need to use a switch.
+This is possible because it sends the video and power directly through the same cable.

 Q: What type of cable do I use?